zeeshanmcp12/golang/notes.md

   - In slices, we have append function which requires some arguments. for example:
     - sliceList = append(sliceList, "Peach","Orange")
 - Slicing in slice (array)
+  - colon (:) between two elements slice up the slice.
+In simple words, if you want to make a separate part of slice then use colon (:)
   - Range is always non-inclusive in golang which means it does not include in result.
   - Syntax:
     - sliceList = append(sliceList[1:])